 The emphasis at Tara Home is providing compassionate care at the end of life for Hospice-enrolled patients in a cabin at the Land of Medicine Buddha in Soquel, CA. Trained Tara Home volunteers serve as caregivers, providing the same care that family members would provide for their loved one at home.
 Tara Home volunteers provide 24-hour care for the resident; volunteers are scheduled for 4 day time shifts and one overnight shift.
+Tara Home was established, and continues to be, a care home under the direct supervision of the resident’s licensed Hospice organization, staffed by a “family” of round-the-clock (thirty-five shifts per week comprised of four day shifts and one overnight shift) trained, hands-on volunteer care givers.
+If available and desired, Tara Home trains family members and friends who wish to take an active role in the care of their loved one.
 Family and friends of the resident may participate in the Tara Home caregiving schedule on a case-by-case basis.

 Tara Home serves just one resident at a time.
 Each resident has a lead Tara Home Lead Coordinator who serves as the primary liaison with the Hospice Nurse.
 The Tara Home Lead Coordinator is responsible for communicating the resident's care needs to all the volunteers.
 The Lead Coordinator is present at all Hospice nurse visits so he or she can communicate the care needs and update the volunteers.
 The Hospice nurse lets the Tara Home Lead Coordinator know if there are any concerns she thinks should be communicated with the group.